maxludden/supergene-v2/books/book01/md/chapter-0403.md

 "What beast soul is that?"
 Ning Yue coughed but did not answer Han Sen's question.

-"Aqua reaper, a parasite beast soul," Han Sen said.
+"Aqua reaper, a parasitic super beast soul," Han Sen said.

 Han Sen had been looking for the information on beast soul parasites on the Skynet, but he failed to find any.
 After doing a lot of tests, he finally understood how the beast soul parasite is used.